 Sharing my Kitchen Progress: Tile Countertop Removal for the Spring 2018 ORC

 Hello guys and welcome to week 2 of the One Room Challenge.
 As I do with most makeovers, I will not go into complete depth of what is going on (You can follow me on my insta stories to get all that juicy info).
 I am heavily in the mix of things and my brain normally is fried whenever I am working on a project.
 Instead this week, I am going to catch you up to speed to where I am at currently with my makeover.
+Kitchen renovations are often very stressful because it’s a lot of work and there are so many decisions to make!
+It’s my favorite room in the house so I never want to mess it up.
+I think I’ve been quite well organized in this project — I’ve found a good contractor, I’ve been choosing my gray granite countertops, I have found the perfect appliances and accesories, it’s going well!
 To see my before pictures and my plans for this challenge please revert back to my week 1 post.

 Before Kitchen: Move-in Pictures

 When we moved in the kitchen theme was country…rooster and a pattern tile with cream cabinets.
 The kitchen stayed like this for over a year.
 I absolutely positively could not stand the tile countertop.
 It was hideous!
 A friend of mine had new granite countertops installed thanks to Granco Granite and I was so envious.
 I admired her new, shiny countertop and then came home to my bland, dull and ugly countertop.
 I knew it was time for a change.